The top 10 onstage theatre couples in West End shows

-With Valentine’s Day just around the corner, we take a look at the best couples across the West End in upcoming productions, as well as shows that have stood the test of time in Theatreland.
-Whether they’re married to one another or they just can’t stay apart, read all about the lead couple in musicals and plays and feel inspired to spend your Valentine’s celebrations in Theatreland.
+We take a look at the best couples that feature in shows.
+Whether they’re married to one another or they just can’t stay apart, read all about the lead couples in West End musicals and plays across London and feel inspired to spend time with those you love at the theatre.

 Couples in West End shows